fastify/fastify-oauth2/README.md

 ### Schema configuration

-You can specify your own schema for the startRedirectPath end-point.
-It allow you to create a well documented document when using fastify-swagger togather.
+You can specify your own schema for the `startRedirectPath` end-point.
+It allows you to create a well-documented document when using `fastify-swagger` together.
-Note: schema option will override the tags option.
-Please use either one of them.
+Note: `schema` option will override the `tags` option without merge them.

 ```js
 fastify.register(oauthPlugin, {